Burglary Laws in California - Penal Code 459 PC

-If you are convicted of this theft crime, you could face incarceration in jail or prison, large fines and restitution, and a permanent criminal record that could cause severe restrictions on your ability to find employment.
+Suppose you are convicted of this theft crime.
+In that case, you could face incarceration in jail or prison, hefty fines and restitution, and a permanent criminal record that could cause severe restrictions on your ability to find employment.

-Because of the potential of life-long consequences of a burglary conviction, it is critically important that you seek legal representation of a skillful criminal attorney immediately.
+Because of the potential life-long consequences of a burglary conviction, it is critically important that you seek the legal representation of a skillful criminal attorney immediately.

-We will pursue and prepare all legal defenses to first-degree or second-degree burglary charges, auto burglary, or possession of burglary tools under California Penal Code 466, and will aggressively fight the prosecutor's case to obtain the best possible outcome.
+We will pursue and prepare all legal defenses to first-degree or second-degree burglary charges, auto burglary, or possession of burglary tools under California Penal Code 466.
+We will aggressively fight the prosecutor's case to obtain the best possible outcome.